 Retail Therapy in Lorne

-We are not big shoppers by any means but if you happen to stop here for a snack, why not pull your wallet out and shop at some of the local artisanal shops that have a wide range of both surf gear, as well as well known, ethically mined brands.
+We are not big shoppers by any means but if you happen to stop here for a snack, why not pull your wallet out and shop at some of the local artisanal shops that have a wide range of both surf gear and well known ethically retail brands.

 The Great Ocean walk

-Start your 8 day, one way journey across 110km of beautiful hiking across the shipwreck coast, trekking towards Port Campbell national park.
+Start your eight day, one way journey across 110 km of beautiful hiking trails along the great ocean walk towards Port Campbell national park.

-Your journey starts at the Apollo Bay Visitor Information Centre and finishes at the iconic 12 Apostles in Port Campbell.
+Your great ocean walk starts at the Apollo Bay Visitor Information Centre and finishes at the iconic 12 Apostles in Port Campbell.

 Here is a great guide to help you plan your Great Ocean Walk